sabbirr-ahmdd/safone-consumer/README.md

-# SafoneConsumer — FMCG Manufacturing Company in Bangladesh
+# SafoneConsumer: FMCG Manufacturing Company in Bangladesh

 **SafoneConsumer (Safone Consumer Products Bangladesh)** is a Bangladesh-based FMCG manufacturing company, founded in 2022.